 When we learn of the death of a classmate, we will send information to you and to other class officers.
-If the classmate is survived by a spouse, the college will also send a condolence note inviting him or her to remain on the college’s mailing list.
+If the classmate is survived by a spouse, the College will also send a condolence note inviting him or her to remain on the College’s mailing list.

-An In Memory piece for Amherst should include the full name of the deceased, the date of death, a brief statement (if appropriate) of the cause of death and survivors.
+An In Memory piece for Amherst should include the full name of the deceased, the date of death and a brief statement (if appropriate) of the cause of death and survivors.
 If any Amherst alumni are among the survivors, please include class years after names.
 Briefly list educational, business and professional accomplishments, as well as some details of the deceased’s Amherst years.

 Donations for an Amherst scholarship or other Amherst college fund may be noted at the end of the remembrance.
-However, the college’s nonprofit status prohibits it from including solicitations for other charitable organizations.
+However, the College’s nonprofit status prohibits it from including solicitations for other charitable organizations.
 Only one remembrance will be printed for the deceased.
 Therefore, the class secretary should ensure that only one remembrance is submitted.

 Secretaries should strive to submit an In Memory piece for the issue closest to the date of the classmate's death.

 We encourage you to post longer remembrances online.
 Classmates can add comments and recollections to those posts.